-How much pressure you apply during tampering is a critical part of the process to make a good coffee.
+How much pressure you apply during tamping is a critical part of the process to make a good coffee.
 Even the taste of coffee itself can change depending on the amount of pressure you use!

 Our advice is to play with it until you find the right balance for you.

 Amount of coffee:

-Usually, the best result is obtained when the capsule is not filled with pressed coffee to the top - this usually means the water will flow through with difficulty ad the result will not be optimal.
+Usually, the best result is obtained when the capsule is not filled with pressed coffee to the top - this usually means the water will flow through with difficulty and the result will not be optimal.

-The best set up is too have your coffee after tampering slightly below the top of the capsule, this way when you put the lid back on you will barely have to put any pressure to close it.
+The best set up is too have your coffee after tamping slightly below the top of the capsule, this way when you put the lid back on you will barely have to put any pressure to close it.
 See picture below.
 You can put more coffee if you like your coffee intense, but go back to putting the recommended amount if you see water flows through with difficulty.

 Some additional tips

 In our experience, cream is more present when fine ground coffee is being used.
 It will also very much depend on your coffee, some coffee produce naturally a lot of cream, some do not.